 Getting Started with Rust

-Before we dive into Rust’s syntax and capabilities, let’s first set up our environment.
+Before diving into Rust’s syntax and capabilities, let’s set up our environment.
 Installing Rust is a breeze, thanks to the rustup tool.
-To install Rust, simply follow the instructions on the official Rust website.
+To install Rust, follow the instructions on the official Rust website.

-Once you have Rust installed, you can start writing Rust code with any text editor.
+Once you install Rust, you can start writing Rust code with any text editor.
 However, I recommend using an Integrated Development Environment (IDE) like Visual Studio Code with the Rust extension for a more interactive and productive experience.

-Now that we’ve got our environment set up, let’s start exploring Rust’s basic building blocks.
+Now that our environment is set up, let’s explore Rust’s fundamental building blocks.

 Basic Syntax